NullVoxPopuli/ember-resources/docs/docs/resources.md

 > **💡**
 > A resource's return value is a reactive value.
 If your resource represents a single cell, it's fine to return it directly.
 It's also common to return a function which returns reactive data -- that depends on reactive state that you created inside the resource constructor.

+When you use the `Now` resource in a component, it will automatically get its lifetime linked to that component.
+In this case, that means that the interval will be cleaned up when the component is destroyed.

+The `resource` function creates a resource Constructor.
+A resource constructor:

+1. Sets up internal reactive state that changes over time.
+2. Sets up the external process that needs to be cleaned up.
+3. Registers the cleanup code that will run when the resource is cleaned up.
+4. Returns a reactive value that represents the current state of the resource as a value.

+In this case:

 ----------------------------------------